 Subscribe: RSS

-This week on our Vino Lingo segment we feature Michael Honig, President, Honig Vineyard and Winery, defining the term “Fumé Blanc”.
-Learn more by visiting honigwine.com
+This week on our Vino Lingo segment we feature Justin Ennis, Senior Director of Winemaking, Freestone Vineyards, Sonoma Coast, defining the term “Whole Cluster”.
+Lear more by visiting josephphelps.com/freestone-vineyards

 Podcast: Play in new window | Download